Skip to content

 Only formal organizations can authorize integrations

-A "formal organization" in Revento is a verified legal entity (registered tax identifier such as NIP).
-Organizations that aren't verified can't authorize integrations and don't see an integrations panel.
+A "formal organization" in Revento is a verified legal entity.
+Organizations that aren't verified can't authorize integrations.

 Organizations that aren't verified must complete verification before they can connect any integration.